hashicorp/serf/website/source/docs/agent/options.html.markdown

   event handlers.
 By default no event handlers are registered.
 See the [event handler page](/docs/agent/event-handlers.html) for more details on event handlers as well as a syntax for filtering event handlers by event.
+  Event handlers can be changed by reloading the configuration.

 * `-join` - Address of another agent to join upon starting up.
 This can be specified multiple times to specify multiple agents to join.
 If Serf is